SnowySailor/AnkiCardSpeechGenerator/README.md

 # Anki Card Speech Generator

-A Python tool that generates high-quality audio for Anki flashcards using Google's Gemini AI text-to-speech capabilities.
-This tool supports multiple character voices, emotions, and configurable MP3 compression.
+A Python tool that generates high-quality audio for Anki flashcards using multiple text-to-speech providers.
+Currently supports Google's Gemini AI with an extensible architecture for additional providers.

 ## Features